-We understand that for some pupils, it can be challenging to complete their homework at home.
-We also understand that for many students, they will be receiving more homework than they have at primary school-and we are committed to supporting them in this transition.
+We understand that for some pupils, it can be challenging to complete their independent learning at home.
+We also understand that for many students, they will be receiving more independent learning than they did at primary school-and we are committed to supporting them in this transition.

-Therefore, pupils have the opportunity to come to the Library and Room 13 (computer room) to do their homework if they choose to at lunch time.
+Therefore, pupils have the opportunity to come to the SEND hub after school on Mondays, Tuesdays and Thursdays or the library during break and lunch times to do their work if they choose to.
 There are always staff available to support.
-Furthermore, students can choose to attend home learning support after school in Centralised Cover where they have access to computers and staff available if they have any questions.
-Finally, Miss Scovell runs an optional homework club to support pupils after school on Monday, Tuesday and Thursday.
+Furthermore, students can choose to attend independent learning support after school in Centralised Cover on a Wednesday where they have access to computers and staff available if they have any questions.

-If a child does not submit their homework on time, or it is of a poor quality, they will be expected to attend HLS to catch up-normally the following day.
+If a child does not submit their independent learning on time, or it is of a poor quality, they will be expected to attend independent learning support to catch up-normally the following day.
 Parents/carers are informed about this via text message.
-HLS runs from 3.15 - 4pm.
+This support runs from 3.15 - 4pm on Wednesdays.